Level 9* Special Purpose CPD Award – Accredited by TUS (10 ECTS)

 Honours (Level 8) Degree in a Design discipline or appropriate industry experience or prior learning (RPL – Recognition of Prior Learning).

 Duration: 1 semester (12 contact** weeks)

-Including Expert Lecturers, Workshops, Peer to Peer facilitated discussion, Self-directed Research, Individual Tutorial / Critique and Presentation
+Including Expert Lecturers, Workshops, Peer to Peer facilitated discussions, Self-directed Research, Individual Tutorials/Critique and Presentation

 • Number of Days/Evenings per week: 1 afternoon per week